muter-mutation-testing/muter/README.md

 **Available Subcommands**

 ```
 help        Display general or subcommand-specific help
 init        Creates the configuration file that Muter uses
 run         Performs mutation testing for the Swift project contained within the current directory
+operator    Describes a given mutation operator
 ```
 Muter defaults to run when you don't specify any subcommands